 In the chart, we see their breakdown.
 These sub-threats are grouped and coloured by their high-level categories.

 Crop farming and logging are the biggest threats by far.
 They affect around half of these threatened species.
 Livestock agriculture – which includes direct competition with farmed animals and livestock disease, but not clearance of land for pasture – are all tightly linked.
 The expansion of land for agriculture is the leading driver of deforestation and habitat loss.
 40% of tropical deforestation is driven by pasture for beef production; 18% for palm oil and soybeans; and another 13% for forest products such as paper and wood.

-Deforestation and unsustainable logging threatens more than 4,000 species from the Indian Nicobar shrew, to the Bornean wren-babbler, to the Myanmar snub-nose monkey.
-Competition and disease from livestock threatens species across all tropical continents: the cheetah in Africa; the hairy-nose otter in Asia and the huemul deer in South America.
+Deforestation and unsustainable logging threaten more than 4,000 species from the Indian Nicobar shrew, to the Bornean Wren-babbler, to the Myanmar snub-nose monkey.
+Competition and disease from livestock threaten species across all tropical continents: the cheetah in Africa; the hairy-nose otter in Asia and the huemul deer in South America.